norsig/dockport/readme.md

 # Dockport
 Docker Management for SignalOS based on [Shipyard](https://github.com/shipyard/shipyard)

-This is very much a work in progress.
+This is very much a work in progress...
+For production ready code, use [Shipyard](https://github.com/shipyard/shipyard)

 # Quick Start
 There is a deploy script provided on the Northern Signal website for quick